 Hanare @ The Intermark Mall

 April seems to be the month where I spend the most every year.
 Many of my close friends’ birthdays fall on the fourth month of the year.
-Celebrated the birthday of a special someone on 10th April 2016 at one of my favorite Japanese buffet restaurant at Hanare located at the Intermark Mall, Kuala Lumpur.
+Celebrated a birthday at one of my favorite Japanese buffet restaurant – Hanare located at the Intermark Mall, Kuala Lumpur.

 We made a reservation online via Table App and upon arrival they didn’t seem to be able to find us on their list.
 Luckily they still had some empty seats left.
 I guess a phone call is still more reliable.

 First stop for me at any Japanese buffet is the sashimi.
 Loaded up on salmon bellies while we waited for the wagyu beef to be grilled.

 Had a few pre-grilled stuff.
 I never fail to have a shishamo or two whenever at a Japanese restaurant.
 The ones here were a tad too tough and dry for my liking.
 Each person was entitled to 3 pieces of toro (tuna belly).
 The ones today were fresh and melted in our mouths.

 Finally our food from the grill came.
 Best part of the whole buffet – Freeflow Wagyu.
 Awesome as always and it is the main reason I frequent Hanare.
 Scallops and prawns went really well with it. =D

 Next up was the specially flown Hokkaido oyster which was in season.
 Each customer is entitled to only one piece each.
 It was really fresh and I just had lemon slices and a little special oyster sauce with it.